alxschwarz/simple-a/README.md

 Minimalistic Hugo theme

-At this moment theme is under heavy construction.
+At this moment theme is WIP.

 Screenshot
 ----------